• Art magazine

 Minimalism on book pages

-A book about simple life is rarely spectacular.
-No quick solutions, no dazzling promises.
-They are quiet texts that have a long time.
-They speak of quality instead of quantity, of depth instead of surface.
-And they remind you that a simple life is not poorer, but often richer.
+A book about simple living is rarely spectacular.
+No quick fixes, no dazzling promises.
+They are quiet texts that linger long after you've finished reading.
+They speak of quality over quantity, of depth over superficiality.
+And they remind us that a simple life is not poorer, but often richer.

-Minimalist books set signs without getting loud.
-They are like a quiet lake that more mirrors t than you think.
-If you look inside, you may see more than expected.
+Minimalist books make a statement without being loud.
+They are like a calm lake, reflecting more than one might think.
+Those who look into it may see more than they expected.

 Owner and Managing Director of Kunstplaza.
 Publisher, editor and passionate blogger in the field of art, design and creativity since 2011.